 I’m in Montreal right now and since yesterday it hasn’t stopped snowing.
 We’ve been hit with 10 inches of snow and the whole city is trying its hardest to keep running.

 It’s really hard to look chic when you’re braving a storm and as I’ve shared in my Packing Do-Over, there is a right and wrong way to prep for this kind of weather.
 Here are my tips if you’re planning on visiting a place that’s snowy, rainy, or anything in between.

 Your coat is your best protection from everything.
 Get one that has a deep hood, covers your hips, and most importantly, keeps out the rain and snow.

-I have several coats, because Canada, but if you’re just visiting a place with bad weather and it’s not your norm, invest in a great outer shell and layer warmer items under it.
+I have several coats (because Canada), but if you’re just visiting a place with bad weather and it’s not your norm, my advice for picking a coat is to invest in one great outer shell and layer warmer items under it.
 You could get a thin puffy coat or a classic polar fleece to turn a Spring coat into a Winter coat.
 You’ll end up getting more use out of all those pieces.
 Also, don’t be shy about shopping in the Men’s department.
 They often have great simple outerwear.

 Wear waterproof footwear